lukso-network/network-genesis-deposit-contract/README.md

 The [`fetchDeposits.ts`](./scripts/fetchDeposits.ts) script is used to fetch all the deposit data from the `LUKSOGenesisDepositContract`.
 To use this script, follow these steps:

-1. Update the `hardhat.config.ts` file with your `INFURA API KEY` in the networks section as follows:
+1. Update the `hardhat.config.ts` file with your `ALCHEMY API KEY` in the networks section as follows:

 ```js
 networks: {